joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/07/29/books/morton-mintz-dead.html

 **Shooting in Midtown Was New York’s Deadliest in 25 Years**\
-`Gun laws in the city have largely prevented the sort of mass slaughter common in the rest of America.
-The last killing of this scale in the city was at a fast-food restaurant in Queens in 2000.`\
+`The last killing of such a scale in the city was during a fast-food restaurant robbery in Queens in 2000.
+Mass murders of strangers are rare.`\
 https://nytimes.com/2025/07/29/nyregion/mass-shooting-midtown-death-toll.html

 **Two Psychiatrists: A Closer Look at Empathy**\